Saving changes in Jira

 In the roadmap view of your plan, above the timeline section, click Review changes.
 The 'Review changes' dialog will display, with all changes selected by default.

-While reviewing your changes, perform the following as needed:
+While reviewing your changes, do the following as needed:

-- If you encounter some warnings when saving changes to Jira, we recommend fixing these warnings first, and then try saving the corresponding changes again.
-See the Troubleshooting section for some of the commonly encountered issues.
+- If you encounter any warnings when saving changes to Jira, we recommend fixing these first, then try saving the corresponding changes again.
+See Troubleshooting for commonly encountered issues.

 Troubleshooting when saving changes